Capaarphysio

 Pain Management

 Our administrative and clinical team is second to none.
-We reiterates the pledge to help all and give hope.
+We reiterate the pledge to help all and give hope.

 Physiotherapy can address a wide range of pain conditions, either as a standalone treatment or as part of a comprehensive pain management plan.
 Here’s a list of common pain conditions that physiotherapy often addresses: